Codesai/website/_posts/2020-11-30-solving-beverages-kata-1.md

 I’d like to thank the WTM study group, and especially [Inma Navas](https://twitter.com/InmaCNavas) for solving this kata with me.

-Thanks to my Codesai colleagues and Inma Navas for reading the initial drafts and giving me feedback and to [Chrisy Totty](https://www.pexels.com/@tottster) for the lovely cat picture.
+Thanks to my Codesai colleagues and Inma Navas for reading the initial drafts and giving me feedback and and to [Lisa Fotios](https://www.pexels.com/@fotios-photos) for her picture.

 <h2>Notes.</h2>